Joker: Folie à Deux (soundtrack): Development

+Composition

+Chris DeVille of Stereogum noted considerable overlap between Harlequin and the Joker: Folie à Deux soundtrack, while observing that the latter presented several of the shared standards in darker, more ominous arrangements.
+Writing for Le Monde, Jacques Mandelbaum characterized the soundtrack's standards as subtly altered and darkened through deliberately unsteady arrangements, which he found poignant.

 Promotion and release

 Speaking to Variety in August 2024, the film's director, Todd Phillips, confirmed that Phoenix and Gaga perform renditions of "Get Happy", "For Once in My Life", and "What the World Needs Now Is Love".
 A first teaser was released on September 3, 2024, that saw Gaga and Phoenix singing the lyrics to "Get Happy", famously interpreted by Judy Garland.
 The same day, Interscope Records made vinyl and CD formats of the soundtrack available for pre-order.
 A second teaser, released on September 18, 2024, featured Gaga singing "That's Life", while other promotional material included excerpts of the songs "For Once in My Life" and "What the World Needs Now Is Love".

+Critical reception

+In a February 2026 ranking of Lady Gaga's albums for Spin, Al Shipley placed the Joker: Folie à Deux soundtrack last.
+He wrote that the album peaked early with the Nick Cave big-band medley and that Joaquin Phoenix's vocals were "even harder to listen to" outside the context of the film.
+Shipley praised Gaga's performances of "That's Entertainment!" and "I've Got the World on a String", finding them most effective when she "really gets into character" and sings more like "an unhinged criminal than a seasoned pop star".
+The same year, Sophie Ehmke of Musikexpress similarly ranked the soundtrack last in Gaga's discography, describing it as comparatively restrained and lacking the emotional variety and engaging quality of the A Star Is Born soundtrack.
+Kaelen Bell of Exclaim! singled out Phoenix's rendition of Daniel Johnston's "True Love Will Find You in the End" as the album's most interesting moment.